TZstatsADS/Fall2018-Proj3-Sec1-grp3/README.md

 	+ Shiqing Long
 + Equal contribution：
 	+ Ghada Jerfel: built the linear regression model, edited the readme file, as well as made the presentation slides.
-	+ Peilin Li: Code feature.R and superResolution.R files, edit Github
+	+ Peilin Li: Code feature.R and superResolution.R files, edit Github and make the presentation slides.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.